VIRGINIA MARINE RESOURCES COMMISSION

 4VAC 20-510-10 ET SEQ.

-This chapter establishes possession limits and minimum size limits for cobia and amberjack in Virginia waters.
+This chapter establishes possession limits, season, and minimum size limits for cobia and amberjack in Virginia waters.

 The purpose of this chapter is to control the harvest, protect the spawning stocks, minimize the possibility of recruitment failure and increase yield in the amberjack and cobia fisheries.
 The provisions pertaining to aquaculture serve to prevent cobia raised in an aquaculture facility from being placed into Virginia waters and to minimize the impact of cultured fish in the market place on the enforcement of other provisions of this chapter.